redhat-openshift-ecosystem/opct/docs/user.md

 OpenShift supports the following topologies:

-- Highly available OpenShift Container Platform cluster (**HA**): Three master nodes with any number of worker nodes.
+- Highly available OpenShift Container Platform cluster (**HA**): Three control plane nodes with any number of compute nodes.
-- A three-node OpenShift Container Platform cluster (**Compact**): A compact cluster that has three master nodes that are also worker nodes.
+- A three-node OpenShift Container Platform cluster (**Compact**): A compact cluster that has three control plane nodes that are also compute nodes.
-- A single-node OpenShift Container Platform cluster (**SNO**): A node that is both a master and worker.
+- A single-node OpenShift Container Platform cluster (**SNO**): A node that is both a control plane and compute.

 OPCT is tested in the following topologies - uncovered topologies(flagged as TBD) is not supported by the tool in the validation process: